tchepulis05/FremduinoMEGA2560/README.md

+**This is a Prerelease Version of Fremduino.
+This Version has a Large Amount of Bugs/Faults.
+It is Recommended to Use the Current Release (v0.2.0)**

 The Fremduino MEGA 2560 is a custom microcontroller board based off the Arduino Mega.
 Note: this board is not the same size as the genuine Arduino Mega, so most shields will not be compatible.

 Features: